Radiation Oncology Frequently Asked Questions

 What are the side effects of radiation treatment?

 Side effects may include swelling and sunburn-like changes in the treated area.
-Usually these changes in tissue and skin go away in six to 12 months.
+Usually these changes in tissue and skin go away in a few weeks.
 Fatigue may also occur, and some patients experience a temporary loss of appetite.

 What is the difference between chemotherapy and radiation therapy?

-Chemotherapy uses powerful drugs that are toxic to cells.
+Chemotherapy uses drugs that are toxic to cancer cells.
 Radiation therapy uses high energy radiation to shrink tumors and kill cancer cells.

 Is there some type of lotion to put on my skin before and after treatment?